Das-Kollektiv/tdme2/README.md

 =====

     - What is it?
-        - ThreeDeeMiniEngine is a small 3d engine suited for small 3d games written in C++
+        - ThreeDeeMiniEngine2 is a small 3d engine suited for small 3d games written in C++

     - What is already working
         - 3d engine